 Overwatch is a first-person team-based multiplayer shooter video game, released by Blizzard Entertainment in 2016.

 The game is set about 60 years in the future.
-Previously, an army of robots (called Omnics in gamelore) fought a worldwide revolt against humanity before a group of skilled soldiers, scientists, and oddities teamed up to help suppress the revolution.
+Previously, an army of robots (called Omnics in gamelore) fought a worldwide revolt against humanity before a group of skilled soldiers, scientists, adventurers, and oddities teamed up to help suppress the revolution.
 Afterwards, they stayed together and recruited more agents to become Overwatch, a global peace-keeping and scientific organization.
 Overwatch was eventually brought down by corruption from within and attacks by a shadowy terrorist cabal called Talon.
 But new challenges to world peace have arisen, and a new Overwatch has risen from the ashes of the old.

 As a team-based shooter, Overwatch has received a number of comparisons to Valve Software's Team Fortress 2.
 There are a number of similarities in the objectives, but escort, control, and assault missions have been pretty common fare for almost every shooter, but beyond that, there are significant differences in art design, character classes, play styles, and more.